dark-flames/annotation-rs/README.md

     }
     ```
 * `default`\
     Set the default value for this field.
-If the value is not present when parsing, the default value will be set to the field, even the field is optional.`Object`, `Vec`, `HashMap` field can`t have default value.
+If the value is not present when parsing, the default value will be set to the field, even the field is optional.`Object`, `Vec` or `HashMap` fields can`t have default value.
     ```rust
     #[derive(YuiAttribute)]
     struct Fool {